factcast/factcast/factcast-server-ui/README.md

 The UI offers a report generation feature that can be used to generate and save reports based on certain event criteria.
 These reports can be stored either in S3 (`S3ReportStore`) or in your local filesystem (`FileSystemReportStore`).

-If you want to use the `S3ReportStore`, you need to provide the configuration property of `factcast.ui.report.s3`.
+If you want to use the `S3ReportStore`, you need to provide the configuration property of `factcast.ui.report.store.s3`.
-If you chose to use the `FileSystemReportStore`, you need to set the configuration property of `factcast.ui.report.path`.
+If you chose to use the `FileSystemReportStore`, you need to set the configuration property of `factcast.ui.report.store.path`.

 ## Keeping the package.json in correct state